tariqdaouda/Mariana/README.rst

 Full Examples
 =============

-Please have a look at **examples/mnist_mlp.py**.
+Please have a look at the **examples/mnist_mlp.py**.
 It illustrates most of what this quickstart guide adresses.
 There's also **examples/vanilla_mnist_perceptron_mlp.py**, wich demonstrate how to train an MLP (network with one hidden layer) or a Perceptron on the MNIST database without the use of a trainer.
+You can also check the examples for the Convolutional nets, auto-encoders, embdeddings, ...

 Short Snippets
 ===============